johnwalley/allotment/README.md

 Minimum size of this pane.
 Overrides `minSize` set on parent component.

+### preferredSize

+Preferred size of this pane.
+Allotment will attempt to use this size when adding this pane (including on initial mount) as well as when a user double clicks a sash, or the `reset` method is called on the Allotment instance.

+The size can either be a number or a string.
+If it is a number it will be interpreted as a number of pixels.
+If it is a string it should end in either "px" or "%".
+If it ends in "px" it will be interpreted as a number of pixels, e.g. "120px".
+If it ends in "%" it will be interpreted as a percentage of the size of the Allotment component, e.g. "50%".

 ### snap

 Enable snap to zero for this pane.
 Overrides `snap` set on parent component.